 achieve this was to use hard earned rate payers money that could

-have been used for much needed community infrastructure sent sout
+have been used for much needed community infrastructure sent south

-to another shire where they were going to plant trees...
+to another shire where they said they were going to plant trees...

 Michael Kerr must be congratulated for his call for